Actively Recruiting

 - Alcohol or drug abuse compromising safety or cooperation

-- Positive hepatitis B or C tests
+- Positive hepatitis B surface antigen or hepatitis C antibody

 AI-Screening